apache/ignite-3/modules/file-transfer/README.md

 ### Uploading files to the target
 For uploading files to the target, the target should have a `FileTransferService` instance running and registered `org.apache.ignite.internal.network.file.FileConsumer` for the files that should be uploaded.
-The `FileHandler` is a function that accepts a `Metadata` object and a collection of `File` objects.
+The `FileConsumer` is a function that accepts a `Metadata` object and a collection of `File` objects.